Marzia Caravelli

 Marzia Caravelli (born 23 October 1981 in Pordenone) is an Italian hurdler.

 Biography

 She was 3rd at the 2011 European Team Championships in Stockholm.
 Her 100 metres hurdles personal best is 12"85 set in Montgeron on 13 May 2012.

 In 2005 Marzia Caravelli made her debut for the Italian national team, but she was a late developer in sporting terms and begun to get good results at international level in 2010 at the age of 29.
-Despite reaching the semi-finals at the 2012 Summer Olympics in London, she has not succeeded in convincing the national federation to allow her to become a member of one of the Italian military sports bodies.
+Despite reaching the semi-finals at the 2012 Summer Olympics in London, she has not succeeded in convincing the national federation to allow her to become a member of the Italian military sports bodies.